Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Introduction

 Nuclear fusion has the potential to transform the global energy landscape by providing a sustainable source of carbon-free energy to our society.
 However, the achievement of nuclear fusion power presents numerous challenges that extend beyond the inherent complexities of nuclear physics and require multidisciplinary approaches, e.g., \cite{ITERtec,EuroFusion}.

 As the area of research continues to expand, the need for an efficient system of data management and knowledge retrieval has become increasingly critical \cite{Strand_2022,FAIR_2016,IMAS}.
 Addressing this challenge requires not only improving data accessibility but also enabling seamless interaction between human reasoning and machine processing.
-An interconnected system for online data, that can bridge this gap, holds significant appeal to many disciplines beyond nuclear fusion energy, as it has been clearly illustrated in \cite{Berners-Lee2001,Bizer2009}.
-To address this need, new data models have been developed based on graph structures \cite{Brickley2004}, and ontology frameworks \cite{McGuinness2004}.

-In a graph, knowledge is stored in nodes (entities) linked together by edges.
-Nodes encapsulate concepts, objects, or nouns relevant to the domain, while edges define relationships between them.
-These relationships can carry semantic meaning like in \textit{subject-relationship-object} triplets, or represent simpler connections such as the co-occurrence of two entities within the same text.

-Ontology models, on the other hand, define a vocabulary of terms, their meanings, and organize them in hierarchical classes connected by well defined relationships.
-These two approaches represent complementary data models that, when used together, can enhance the accuracy and richness of the final Knowledge Base (KB), e.g., \cite{Elnagar2020AnAO}.
+Retrieval-Augmented Generation (RAG) has recently emerged as a promising method to address such challenges, e.g., \cite{10.5555/3495724.3496517}.
+Standard RAG systems employ embeddings to perform semantic similarity search and retrieving relevant documents from text corpora.
+While effective for many tasks, embeddings often capture similarity rather than logical relevance and struggle with multi-hop reasoning, e.g., \cite{tang2024multihoprag}.
+These limitations can be mitigated by incorporating data models based on graph structures \cite{Brickley2004} or ontology frameworks \cite{McGuinness2004}.
+These can enhance the reasoning capabilities of RAG architectures by providing more structured representations of the underlying Knowledge Base (KB).

-The development of a KB of fusion energy, which organizes information into structured categories and representations, will accelerate the development of more ''FAIR'' data sharing, disseminating and referencing \cite{Strand_2022, FAIR_2016}.
+The development of a KB of fusion energy, will accelerate the development of more ''FAIR'' data sharing, disseminating and referencing \cite{Strand_2022, FAIR_2016}.
 Over time, such a system will foster collaborations between all partners in a fusion supply chain, helping to de-risk the design, development and construction of fusion power plants, while also reducing the barriers to understanding between field experts, funding agencies and policy makers.